 National Heritage Animal of India: Indian Elephant

-Since the 22nd of October 2010, Indian Elephant is also known by the national heritage animal of India.
+Since the 22nd of October 2010, Indian Elephants is also known as the national heritage animal of India.
 India has nearly 29000 elephants.
-Indian government included elephant in the list of national symbols of India to protect elephants.
+Indian government included elephants in the list of national symbols of India to protect elephants.

 National Reptile of India: King Cobra

 King cobra is the national reptile of India.
 It is considered a sacred animal in Indian culture.
 They are found in almost every part of the Indian subcontinent.